-Without the cookie, there are other ways through which similar functions can be achieved for instance, using different characteristics to recognise a device, so that every visit by the user can be analyzed.
+Without the cookie, there are other ways through which similar functions can achieve for instance, using different characteristics to recognise a device, so that every visit by the user can analyze.

 Using cookies and similar technologies are not prohibited by PECR.
-But, it does require you to inform people about cookies and also to inform them about the way information is stored on their devices.
+But, it does require you to inform people about cookies and also to inform them about the way information stores on their devices.
+(PECR Cookie Requirement)

-Cookies are not referred by name under the PECR, but Regulation 6 states:
+Cookies are not referral by name under the PECR, but Regulation 6 states:

-(1) A person shall not store or gain access to information stored, in the terminal equipment of a subscriber or user unless the requirements of paragraph two are met.
+(1) A person shall not store or gain access to information, in the terminal equipment of a subscriber or user unless the requirements of paragraph two are there.